-The Master of Health Science programme provides the opportunity for health practitioners, health managers and other health professionals to advance and expand their knowledge and scholarship within an interdisciplinary learning environment.
-Students develop skills of critical analysis, constructive synthesis, advanced practice and research within their chosen discipline area.
-Students will.
+The Master of Health Science is a 180 credit programme (one and a half years full-time) which provides the opportunity for health practitioners and managers to advance and expand their knowledge and expertise within an interdisciplinary learning environment.

 International entry requirements